Club History

 The Greater Waikato Railway Modellers Incorporated, was originally formed in Matamata in 1965 as the Matamata Railway Modellers (MRM), establishing itself in large railway wagons at the Firth Tower Museum located on Tower Road, Matamata and subsequently being able to open for visitors.
 The Firth Tower wagons were condemned in 2019, its assets being placed in storage, while a new home was sought.

 Prior to this the Club had previously moved temporarily to one of our members premises in Cambridge.
-Club membership grew over that time to include members from Cambridge, Tirau, Morrinsville, Hamilton, Huntly and Te Awamutu.
-This was reflected in a name change in 2014, the Club becoming the Greater Waikato Railway Modellers (GWRM).
+Club membership grew over that time to include members from Cambridge, Tirau, Morrinsville, Hamilton, Huntly, Te Aroha, Waihi Gorge and Te Awamutu.
+This was reflected in a name change in 2014, the Club becoming the Greater Waikato Railway Modellers Inc. (GWRM).

-New premises were eventually found in Cambridge and in November 2020, the GWRM moved into a local authority–owned building in Leamington.
+New premises were eventually found in Cambridge and in November 2020, the GWRM moved into a local authority–owned building in the middle of Leamington Domain.
 It’s future now assured, the GWRM is increasing in size and community presence, yet always aware of it’s origins, pays tribute to the members of the Matamata Railway Modellers who had the foresight to establish and maintain that organisation in both good times and bad.
 We do indeed stand on Giant’s Shoulder’s.

 Clubrooms